CoreyYuile/Mobile-Game-Development/README.md

 The functions essentially loop through every farm plot in the scene and either call functions to plant whatever is the currently selected crop or harvest all available crops.

-Toggling between these features is controlled by tapping anywhere on this part of the screen:
+Toggling between these features is controlled by tapping anywhere on the toggle below the weather info panel in the main UI.

 The accelerometer is supported within Unity Remote.